 Having travelled extensively in Southeast Asia, I’m used to seeing poverty.
 If you’re not so familiar with it, you best brace yourself for some pretty confronting scenes, especially in rural areas.
 You should also be prepared to deal with professional beggars in the bigger cities, especially in Tbilisi.

 Ok—so there is a certain degree of ongoing political conflict and urban poverty is definitely an issue in the Caucasus, but for the average tourist, it’s still an incredibly safe place to visit.
-By some measures, Georgia is one of the safest countries in the world.
+By some measures, Georgia is one of the safest countries in the world (the 2018 Global Law and Order report from Gallup ranks Georgia 17th among 142 countries for security—ahead of the UK, US, and Germany).
 One of the coolest things about Tbilisi is how the city cares for its stray animals—all street dogs are tagged and vaccinated by the state, and they are relatively friendly (the same does not go for dogs in rural areas, especially Caucasian mountain dogs).

 Armenia is trying hard to shake off its reputation for corruption by putting anti-bribery measures in place at border crossings.
 I know this is a sweeping generalisation, but in my experience, people in the Caucasus are generally very trustworthy and community-minded.
 Pick-pocketing and petty crime are rare in all three cities, and we certainly didn’t experience trouble of any kind.